 [here's André's profile](@QlCTpvY7p9ty2yOFrv1WU1AE88aoQc4Y7wYal7PFc+w=.ed25519) OR you can do

 @andre and hitting enter when the autocomplete has

 chosen the right one.
 Then edit the display text to be whatever you want.

 If you want to share a really interesting conversation with a friend who isn't on Scuttlebutt yet, just right click on the first message in the thread, chose "Copy External Link" and then message them that link.
 You could Tweet it or post it on Facebook, or whatever.
 The link goes to a public site where you can see, but not interact with, posts on Scuttlebutt.
 Note: the public viewer is kept running by the generosity of a community member not some mega-corp. with racks of backup servers. ;)

 It should be noted that people can indicate that they don't want their stuff shown on public sites or in search results on sites like Google.
 Check out the Privacy page for details.

 Stay Happy and Safe

-Don't worry, if come across someone whose views make you uncomfortable.
-You can always block them, and you'll never receive any of their posts again, and they won't get yours either.
+Don't worry, if you come across someone whose views make you uncomfortable, you can always block them.
+Then you'll never receive any of their posts again, and they won't get yours either.